 Speech acts play a fundamental role in sustaining and developing language.
-Each act of communication reinforces the language system by encouraging the speaker to engage in internal dialogue.
-This internal process feeds the "alive entity" of language, enriching its vibrational and informational structure.
-In this way, speakers become both the creators and the maintainers of their language.
+Each communication reinforces the act of language system by encouraging the speaker to engage in internal dialogue.
+This internal process feeds the "living entity" of language, enriching its vibrational and informational structure. this In way, speakers become both the creators and the maintainers of their language.